Building infrastructure to improve lives and strengthen the economy

 Improve social harmony through the provisioning of potable water, job creation and socio-economic development.

-While the OMM Programme commenced when the Association signed the Heads of Terms for an OMM Framework Agreement with DWS in March 2022, it was officially launched by the Minister of Water and Sanitation Mr. Senzo Mchunu on the 27 October 2022 at the Ga-Malekana Tribal Authority in Steelpoort, Limpopo.
-This was followed by the turning of the first sod at the Spitskop Pump Station in Steelpoort, which signalled the start of the construction of the OMM Programme.
+While the OMMP commenced when the Association signed the Heads of Terms for an OMM Framework Agreement with DWS in March 2022, it was officially launched by the former Minister of Water and Sanitation, Mr. Senzo Mchunu, on the 27 October 2022 at the Ga-Malekana Tribal Authority in Steelpoort, Limpopo.
+This was followed by the turning of the first sod at the Spitskop Pump Station in Steelpoort, which signalled the start of the construction of the OMMP.

-The OMM Programme aims to leverage infrastructure development to strengthen economic recovery across Limpopo
+The OMMP Programme aims to leverage infrastructure development to strengthen economic recovery across Limpopo

-The OMM Programme will unlock the strategic mineral and industrial potential in the specified regions and bring with it much-needed potable water, water security, significant job creation and socio-economic development.
+The OMMP Programme will unlock the strategic mineral and industrial potential in the specified regions and bring with it much-needed potable water, water security, significant job creation and socio-economic development.

 Key numbers and projected impact